Embedding calculus and grope cobordism of knots: Gropes and punctured knots

 \subsection{Gropes give paths in the Taylor tower}

-Let $\TG$ be a thick grope in $M$ on a knot $K$ modelled on $\Gamma\in\Tree(n)$.
-According to Theorem~\ref{thm:KST} there is a path in $\pT_n(M)$ between the evaluation of the output knot and of the original knot
+In this section we prove Theorem~\ref{thm:KST}: for a thickened grope $\TG$ in $M$ on a knot $K$ modelled on $\Gamma\in\Tree(n)$, there is a path in $\pT_n(M)$ between the evaluation of the output and input knots: